 Clear Communication is important when working collaboratively.
-It requires team members to be straightforward and speak without clutter, to change the mode of communication to fit the listener’s needs (communicating one-on-one, via email, in a meeting, or through some other method as needed), and to successfully navigate the obstacles of working in virtual teams.
-This attention to both message and method allows the communicator to get their ideas across with ease, and get things done more effectively.
+Team members get their points across more effectively when they are straightforward and speak without clutter.
+The best communicators also change the mode of communication to fit the listener’s needs (communicating one-on-one, via email, in a meeting, or through some other method as needed), and successfully navigate the obstacles of working in virtual teams.
+These people have developed the skill of not just relaying their message, but choosing the best method for it to be transmitted.

 - Get rid of sentence-fillers.
 All those “ums” and “uhs” subconsciously come from a good place – linguists suggest that we use them to avoid uncomfortable silences while we search for the right words.
 However, these fillers can be getting in the way of us appearing confident, and can harm our efforts when trying to persuade others.
 If you have a presentation, practice through the words you’ll use to avoid the need for fillers.
 If you find yourself in a casual conversation and can’t find the right words, try to catch yourself before the “um” slips out, and just pause instead.
 This can create more cohesion between your thoughts, and keep your conversational partner from tuning out.